HomeSite Map

 In his 1980 interview with Playboy magazine, John elaborated further: “’Strawberry Fields’ is a real place.
 It’s a nice name.
 After I stopped living at Penny Lane, I moved in with my aunt who lived in a nice semi-detached place with a small garden and doctors and lawyers, and all that, all living around.
 Not the poor, slummy kind of image that was projected in all The Beatles’ stories.
 Near that home was this Strawberry Fields, a house near a boy’s reformatory where I used to go with my friends Nigel (Whalley) and Pete (Shotton).
 We would go there and hang out and sell lemonade bottles for a penny.
 We always had fun at Strawberry Fields, so that’s where I got the name.
 But I used it as an image.
 When I was writing ‘In My Life,’ I was trying ‘Penny Lane’ at that time.
 We were trying to write about Liverpool, and I just listed all the nice-sounding names, just arbitrarily.
 But, Strawberry Fields, I mean, I have visions of Strawberry Fields…Strawberry Fields is anywhere you want to go.”

-“It’s just about me really,” John continues, “or anybody else, who’s thinking like that.
+“It’s just about me really,” John continues in Playboy, “or anybody else, who’s thinking like that.
 It’s pretty straightforward.
 It’s a bit of messing, let’s get away to Strawberry Fields.
 Certain parts of the song are fantastic to me, especially when you’re doing it, but then after that; you listen to it objectively.
 ‘Living is easy…misunderstanding all you see.’
 It still goes, doesn’t it?
 The awareness apparently trying to be expressed.
 Let’s say, in one way, I was always hip.
 I was hip in kindergarten.
 I was different from all the others.
 I was different all my life.”

 “The second verse goes, ‘No one I think is in my tree,’ well, I was too shy and too doubting.
 ‘Nobody seems to be as hip as me,’ is what I was saying.
 Therefore I must be crazy or a genius!
 ‘I mean it must be high or low,’ the next line.
 It was scary as a child, because there was nobody to relate to.
 Neither my auntie nor my friends nor anybody could ever see what I did.
 It was very, very scary, and about the only contact I had was reading about Oscar Wilde or a Dylan Thomas or a Vincent Van Gogh, all those books that my auntie had talked about their suffering because of their visions.
 Because of what they saw, they were tortured by society for trying to express what they were.
 I saw loneliness.”